-Surgery is often aimed at fixing the instability by fusing vertebral segments together.
+In neck and spine surgery, doctors focus on degenerative disc disease and its treatment, anterior cervical discectomy and fusion and cervical decompression surgery to remove whole or part of the cervical vertebrae to allow space on compressed nerves and to fix the instability by fusing vertebral segments together.
 In the case of C1-C2 instability, these two vertebrae are fused posteriorly (behind) to limit their amount of movement.
 The goal is to limit pressure on the nerves.

 However, it may limit motion to such an extent that patients become completely unable to move that portion of their neck.
 In addition, fusion operations can accelerate the degeneration of adjacent vertebrae as the motion in the neck is distributed more on these tissues.

+The rush to surgery is based on the immediate goals of the patients, that is the alleviation of pain.
+Spinal cervical fusion and decompression seems to offer a solution – short term.
 This is supported in the medical literature.
-In one study, patients with cervical radiculopathy, treated with surgery and physiotherapy resulted in a more rapid improvement in the patients during the first year after surgery, with significantly greater improvement in neck pain and global assessment scores compared to physiotherapy alone.
+In one study in the medical journal Spine (Sept 2013) , patients with cervical radiculopathy, treated with surgery and physiotherapy resulted in a more rapid patient improvement during the first year after surgery, with significantly greater improvement in neck pain and global assessment scores compared to physiotherapy alone.

 However the differences between the groups decreased after two years.
-In this paper where surgery was touted as being so successful – the researchers concluded: “Structured physiotherapy should be tried before surgery is chosen.”5 After two years, the same result between physical therapy and surgery was seen – no difference in outcome.
+In this paper where surgery was touted as being so successful – the researchers concluded: “Structured physiotherapy should be tried before surgery is chosen.”(5) After two years, the same result between physical therapy and surgery was seen – no difference in outcome.

 They wanted to analyze factors that may influence the outcome of anterior cervical decompression and fusion (ACDF) followed by physiotherapy versus physiotherapy alone for treatment of patients with cervical radiculopathy.